sju-computation/projects/spectral_graph_theory/spectral_graph.md

     ##  [9,]  3.162278e-01 -0.2322387  0.38218475

-Using the second and third eigenvectors of the adjacency matrix as cartesian coordinates for each node, we can plot the G with this layout to see that it is planar.
+Using the second and third eigenvectors of the adjacency matrix as cartesian coordinates for each node, we can plot the G with this layout.

+We can see that G is planar, and now G also becomes a much clearer, more practical graph to deal with.

 ``` r
 v2<-vectors[,2]